-- Serious and fatal respiratory depression (slowed breathing) can occur; this effect can occur later than the peak effects of methadone due to accumulation of methadone in your body.
+Serious and fatal respiratory depression (slowed breathing) can occur; this effect can occur later than the peak effects of methadone due to accumulation of methadone in your body.

 	- QTc interval prolongation and torsades de pointes (serious heart rhythm disorders) are a possibility.
 Patients with risk factors for cardiac arrhythmias (heart rhythm changes) should be closely monitored; an electrocardiography (ECG or EKG), a recording of your heart electrical activity, may be needed.
 Inform your provider if you have structural heart disease, history of heart rhythm disorders (arrhythmia), or fainting.
 Drug interactions can also contribute to prolonging the QT interval.

 	- Use during pregnancy can cause a withdrawal syndrome in newborn babies (neonatal abstinence syndrome) which can be life-threatening if left untreated.

 	- Do not drink alcohol while on methadone treatment as it can contribute to the sedative effects of methadone, slowed breathing, and possible death.

 	- Review methadone drug interactions of all newly prescribed or discontinued medications with a pharmacist or other healthcare provider.
-Be sure to check over-the-counters, vitamins, and herbals, too.
+Be sure to check over-the-counter, vitamin, and herbal medications, too.

 	- Use of methadone products for detoxification and maintenance of opioid withdrawal should be administered in accordance with the federal and state treatment standards, including limitations on unsupervised administration.
 Your doctor will explain these specifics.

 	Buprenorphine: An Option to Methadone